 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
 Clostridium difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents.
-For more information specific to antibacterial agents (clarithromycin and amoxicillin) indicated for use in combination with rabeprazole sodium, refer to Warnings and Precautions sections of the corresponding prescribing information.
+For more information specific to antibacterial agents (clarithromycin and amoxicillin) indicated for use in combination with prazole sodium, refer to Warnings and Precautions sections of the corresponding prescribing information.

-5.5 Bone Fracture

-Several published observational studies in adults suggest that PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
+5.5 Bone Fracture everal published observational studies in adults suggest that PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
 The risk of fracture was increased in patients who received high-dose, defined as multiple daily doses, and long-term PPI therapy (a year or longer).
 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
-Patients at risk for osteoporosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2), Adverse Reactions (6.2)].
+Patients at risk for prosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2).
+Adverse Reactions (6.2)]

-5.6 Severe Cutaneous Adverse Reactions

-Severe cutaneous adverse reactions, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), drug reaction with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP) have been reported in association with the use of PPIs [see Adverse Reactions (6.2)].
+5.6 Severe Cutaneous Adverse Reactions ere cutaneous adverse reactions, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN). drug reaction with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP) have been reported in association with the use of PPIs [see Adverse Reactions (6.2)].
 Discontinue rabeprazole sodium delayed-release tablets at first signs or symptoms of severe cutaneous adverse reactions or other signs of hypersensitivity and consider further evaluation.

-5.7 Cutaneous and Systemic Lupus Erythematosus

-Cutaneous lupus erythematosus (CLE) and systemic lupus erythematosus (SLE) have been reported in patients taking PPIs, including rabeprazole.
+5.7 Cutaneous and Systemic Lupus Erythematosus 14.1 Healing of Erosive or Ulcerative GERD in Adults 14.2 Long-Term Maintenance of Healing of Erosive or eous lupus erythematosus (CLE) and systemic lupus erythematosus (SLE) have been reported in patients taking PPIs, including rabeprazole.
 These events have occurred as both new onset and an exacerbation of existing autoimmune disease.
 The majority of PPI-induced lupus erythematosus cases were CLE.

-The most common form of CLE reported in patients treated with PPIs was subacute CLE
+The most common form of CLE reported in patients treated with PPIs was subacute CLE (SCLE) and occurred within

+Treatment of Symptomatic GERD in Adults

+Healing of Duodenal Ulcers in Adults

-(SCLE) and occurred within weeks to years after continuous drug therapy in patients ranging from infants to the elderly.
+Helicobacter pylori Eradication in Patients with weeks to years after continuous drug therapy in patients ranging from infants to the elderly.
 Generally, histological findings were observed without organ involvement.

-Systemic lupus erythematosus (SLE) is less commonly reported than CLE in patients receiving PPIs.
+Peptic Ulcer Disease or Symptomatic Non-Ulcer Systemic Jupus erythematosus (SLE) is less commonly reported than CLE in patients receiving PPIs.
+PPI associated SLE

+Systems appear of the international color is less continuously reported than CLE in patients receiving PPIs.
 PPI associated SLE is usually milder than non-drug induced SLE.
 Onset of SLE typically occurred within days to years after initiating treatment primarily in patients ranging from young adults to the elderly.
 The majority of patients presented with rash; however, arthralgia and cytopenia were also reported.

-Avoid administration of PPIs for longer than medically indicated.
+Including Zollinger-Ellison Syndrome in Adults Avoid administration of PPIs for longer than medically indicated.
 If signs or symptoms consistent with CLE or SLE are noted in patients receiving rabeprazole sodium, discontinue the drug and refer the patient to the appropriate specialist for evaluation.
-Most patients improve with discontinuation of the PPI alone in 4 to 12 weeks.
-Serological testing (e.g. ANA) may be positive and elevated serological test results may take longer to resolve than clinical manifestations.
+Most patients improve with discor uation of the PPI alone in 4 to 12 weeks.
+Serological testing (e.g. ANA) Sections or subsections omitted from the full prescribing may be positive and elevated serological test results may take longer to resolve than clinical manifestations